UCCF logo Your browser does not support HTML5 video.

 Your discussion may run into difficulty as you talk about “the evil one” (verse 19), who comes and snatches away what was sown.
 How are we to understand this?

 Jesus says that this group is best signified by a path – land which is hard.
 Some responded to Jesus’ teaching in his own day with hardness of heart.
 The more Jesus spoke, the more he healed, the more he taught, the harder their hearts got.
-Essentially these people were uninterested in hearing Jesus and therefore unable to hear him.
+These people were uninterested in hearing Jesus and therefore unable to hear him.
 What happens to this kind of heart?
 When they hear, says Jesus, the evil one immediately comes and takes the word away.

 C.S.
 Lewis picks up on this theme in his great fictional book The Screwtape Letters.
 It’s a series of letters from one senior demon, Screwtape, to a junior demon, Wormwood.
 Wormwood has been assigned a man to keep from coming to faith in Jesus.
 In one letter, Screwtape says, “It is funny how mortals always picture us as putting things into their minds: in reality our best work is done by keeping things out.”